ToadNetwork/Docs/guides/how-to-swap.md

 * After the confirmation and the transaction success on the BSC, your be returned to the "swap window", and you'll notice that the amount of each token on the display has been updated to reflect your balance.

 Congrats!!!
 You have managed to perform your first swap on PADSwap.
-Now it is time to head to the farms area of [padswap.exchange](https://dapps.padswap.exchange) and place the tokens you swap on a farm to earn some fresh PAD!
+Now it is time to head to the farm's area of [padswap.exchange](https://dapps.padswap.exchange) and place the tokens you swap on a farm to earn some fresh PAD!